chrissarmstrong/seeking-manifold/content/Home & Garden/Saying Goodbye to the Beast.md

 As noted above, the Beast is not useful except when married to its matching speakers, and those speaker cones have started to disintegrate (and I never got around to finishing the enclosures anyway).
 At this point I would hesitate to even power it up for fear of something blowing.

-Next: figure out what, if anything, can be salvaged here, aside from a bunch of iron and copper.
+Next: figure out what, if anything, can be salvaged here, aside from a bunch of steel and copper.

 Adios, old friend.